 - Stable speeds and connections

 Installing a VPN on Your Android Device

 The days of complicated installations and configurations are mostly over.
 Android is a very user-friendly operating system and it works very much like a PC would in terms of software installation.
 Easier in fact.

-All you need to do is to choose the app you want to install from the Play Store and you it will install itself without need of your intervention.
+All you need to do is to choose the app you want to install from the Play Store and it will install itself without the need of your intervention.
 The important thing to remember is that most good Android VPNs are subscription-based services.